Surprise! Death is Not the End: An Evening of Puppetry, Song, and Celebration

 epic tale of scale - 2018

-Frank designed a building-wide site-specific interactive experience made in partnership with The Goodman Theatre’s Henry Wishcamper.
+Frank designed a building-wide site-specific interactive experience made in partnership with Jo Cattell and The Goodman Theatre’s Henry Wishcamper.

 “Collaborating with Maugeri, who created magical worlds at Redmoon and continues to do so with his project Cabinet of Curiosity Events, elevated my production to another level.” — Henry Wishcamper, The Goodman Theatre